Need inspo for your latest #OOTDs or envy-worthy landscape snaps? We scoured the island for the best Instagrammable spots in Singapore.

-Nearest MRT: Little India MRT.
+Nearest MRT: Little India station

 The Esplanade Bridge

-We’d probably meet with scepticism on this one, but trust us: this one’s a winner.
+We’d probably meet with skepticism on this one, but trust us: this one’s a winner.
 Despite its high density of human traffic and tourists, its commanding structure, shadowed arches and symmetrical planes makes this spot the perfect backdrop for moody #ootds and monochrome architectural shots.

 Getting there: A three-minute walk from Esplanade.

-Nearest MRT: City Hall
+Nearest MRT: City Hall station

 Marina Bay Cruise Centre